fail0verflow/hbc/README.md

 * sox

 The build process has only been tested on Linux.
-You're on your own if you want to try building this on OSX or Windows.
+You're on your own if you want to try building this on Windows.

+* Note: Some libraries use Python 2.
+They should be ported to Python 3 soon but for now, have Python 2 installed on your system.

 You'll need the Wii common key installed as ~/.wii/common-key.